joedolson/my-tickets-stripe/readme.txt

 1. Upload the `/my-tickets-stripe/` directory into your WordPress plugins directory.

 2. Activate the plugin on your WordPress plugins page

 3. Go to My Tickets > Payment Settings and configure the Stripe payment gateway.

 == Changelog ==

+= 1.0.4 =

+* Bug fix: Need to test for 0, not falsey value in stripos

 = 1.0.3 =